 9.2 Any insurance arranged by NZ Post under clause 7 will be subject to the exemptions and conditions of the policies of the insurer or underwriter accepting the risk and may be subject to additional charges.
 If the insurer disputes liability for any reason, the Customer shall have recourse against the insurer only and NZ Post shall not be under any responsibility or liability notwithstanding any fee or margin charged by NZ Post.

-New Zealand Post liability
+NZ Post liability

 10. Limitation of Liability